 Answer: You must submit your official transcript and complete the "Transfer Credit Request copies of detailed course outlines for each course.
+Please note: Nursing courses are not transferable.

 Form" to Enrolment Services with your application.

 It can take six weeks or longer to have your transfer credits assessed by Enrolment Services.
 The time varies depending upon if the courses were taken in BC, Canada or another country.
 If your courses are not from BC then you need to submit two because I did not have all of the academic admission requirements.
 I now meet all of them; do I still need to re-apply?